Harmoware/Harmoware-VIS-SUMO-FCD/README.md

 ## Setting
 Sign up for mapbox.com and get Accesstoken.
-Set the Accesstoken to the environment variable "MAPBOX_ACCESS_TOKEN".
+Set the acquired Accesstoken to the environment variable "MAPBOX_ACCESS_TOKEN".

 ## Run
 ```